NisanurBulut/TadimAPP/README.md

 Ana Ekran
 ![Ana Ekran - TASLAK](https://github.com/NisanurBulut/TadimAPP/blob/master/src/assets/Trailer/Trailer_TadimApp.gif)

+* Dynamic styles are created.
+As the components change, the style of the component also changes.
+For example, the background picture changes.
 * Materials less than zero and equal to zero cannot be added.
 * If the form is not filled in, add button cannot be active.
 * Submit operation is done via ngForm, not local reference.